joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 **Fuel price increase over the last 10 years = 33%**

 So that more or less works out to a ca. 3% increase YoY for both Fuel and Electricity price over the last 10 years.

 But in  my calculations, I have assumed an YoY increase of 10% for Fuel prices, and a 2% increase YoY for electricity prices which means my calculations work in favor of electricity prices.

-I assumed a 10% increase on Fuel prices YoY from now until the next 10 years considering the fact that the CO2 tax per tonne is set to increase over the next years and this has a direct impact on the Fuel prices.
+A 10% increase is assumed on the fact that Fuel prices
+YoY from now until the next 10 years considering the fact that the CO2 tax per tonne is set to increase over the next years and this has a direct impact on the Fuel prices.

 *Disclaimer: If you understand how the electricity prices (and if you are clever enough) are set (merit order), you will be able to infer that the electricity prices will also rise more-or-less on the same percentage YoY like Fuel prices as there